 Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 If you’ve just noticed a jelly-like vaginal discharge, you may begin to worry.
-First of all, you must know its natural and not because you have an infection or a medical problem.
-Secondly, women will experience a gel like discharge normally during their menstrual cycle.
+First of all, you must know it is often natural and not always because you have an infection or a medical problem.
+Secondly, many women will experience a gel like discharge normally during their menstrual cycle.

 Here’s an email I received from one of my readers